-Driving in Lapland in the winter can be an adventure into itself.
+Driving in Lapland in the winter can be an adventure unto itself.
 Our most popular season lasts anywhere from 5 to 8 months in Lapland, depending on weather, climate and location.
 Here are some good tips to keep you safe and on time.

 When autumn cools and the long dark days of winter approach, nighttime temperatures often drop below freezing, especially on road surfaces.
 When driving in autumn (and sometimes late spring), pay attention to the road surface and watch out for black ice.
 It might look like water or dry road, but it’s frozen.